-Diversified IP and Knowhow.
+Diversified and Proprietary Technology Platform and Knowhow

 We were able to secure through our affiliation with ICT Investments a diverse portfolio of knowhow, trade secrets and proprietary technologies.
 We believe that we possess the design documentation for the largest array of laser-based systems for material processing in North America.
-We benefit from what we believe are high barriers to entry into 2D and 3D laser material processing systems for both subtractive and additive manufacturing.